yashshah14093/Content-Writing/PRIORITY-QUEUE.md

 Hello Readers,

-Everyone of you would have taken a ride in public transport buses🚌 or trains🚝.
-You might have observed that the person of old age are given priority over others.
+Every one of you would have taken a ride on public transport buses🚌 or trains🚝.
+You might have observed that the person of old age is given priority over others.

 ![Public Transport](https://i.imgur.com/QQeCWil.jpeg)